containerize-com/blog.containerize.com/content/Containerize.Blog/2023-03-17-learn-javascript-basic-concepts-to-help-your-career/index.md

 ## Scopes in JavaScript {#Scopes-in-JavaScript}

-The scope is one of the JavaScript basic concepts that a developer must have.
+The scope is one of the JavaScript basic concepts that a developer must know.
 However, working with JavaScript scopes is not straightforward and is a little different.
 Therefore, there are three types of scopes in JavaScript and these are as follows:

 **Block-level**: Variables declared with "let" or "const" contains the block-level scope.
 ```